dutu/poloniex-api-node/README.md

 Opens WebSocket connection to Poloniex server.
 If WebSocket connection is already open and `openWebSocket` is called again, the existing connection is closed and a new one is opened (equivalent to a full reset of the WebSocket connection).

-Event `'open'` is emitted when connection opens.
+Event `'open'` is emitted when connection is established.

 Default options:
 ```js